Sam21sop/wasserstoff-BackendTask/README.md

 This project implements a load balancer that intelligently routes incoming requests to multiple unique API endpoints based on dynamic routing criteria.
 It showcases the understanding of load balancing concepts and the ability to design and implement a sophisticated routing mechanism.

+Clusters of Node.js processes can be used to run multiple instances of Node.js that can distribute workloads among their application threads.

+The cluster module allows easy creation of child processes that all share server ports.

 ## System Architecture Diagram
 ![System Flow](./public/loadbalancer.png)